NCodeGroup/ProjectSettings.Scaffold/README.md

 * v1.0.7 - Change default for CLS compliance to False
 * v1.0.8 - Added `Directory.Build.props`
 * v1.0.9 - Deprecating `PackageIconUrl` in favor of `PackageIcon` (see [NU5048])
+* v1.0.10 - Added option for default branch name (used in NuGet package icon)